waaa/jekyll-now/_posts/2016-05-11-branch-mapping.md

     branches = branches/*/project:refs/heads/*
     branches = branches/feature_*_2015:refs/heads/features/*

-You have an option of defining only the 'trunk' branch, and that's going to be a 'master' branch, the root of the project.
+User has an option of defining only the 'trunk' branch, and that's going to be a 'master' branch, the root of the project.
 In this case the layout is going to look like this:

     trunk = :refs/heads/master